-- 1 Every vessel shall, when at sea, maintain a continuous watch: - 1.1 on VHF DSC channel 70 if the vessel is equipped with VHF DSC.; - 1.2 on the emergency and safety frequency for DSC: 2187.5 kHz if the vessel is equipped with MF-DSC; - 1.3 on the DSC emergency and safety frequencies: 2187.5 kHz and 8414.5 kHz and on at least one of the DSC emergency and safety frequencies: 4207.5 kHz, 6312 kHz, 12577 kHz or 16804.5 kHz, depending on the time of day and the geographical position of the vessel, if the vessel is equipped with MF-HF-DSC.
-This watch can be kept by means of a receiver that can scan. - 1.4 for shore-to-ship distress alerts via satellite, if the vessel is equipped with a recognised mobile satellite service ship-to-ground station system.
+- 1 Every vessel shall, when at sea, maintain a continuous watch: - 1.1 on VHF DSC channel 70 if the vessel is fitted with VHF DSC; - 1.2 on the emergency and safety frequency for DSC: 2187.5 kHz if the vessel is equipped with MF-DSC; - 1.3 On the DSC emergency and safety frequencies: 2187.5 kHz and 8414.5 kHz and also on at least one of the DSC emergency and safety frequencies: 4207.5 kHz, 6312 kHz, 12577 kHz or 16804.5 kHz, depending on the time of day and the geographical position of the vessel, if the vessel is equipped with MF-HF-DSC.
+This watch can be kept by means of a receiver that can scan. - 1.4 For shore-to-ship distress alerts via satellite, if the vessel is equipped with a recognised mobile satellite service ship-to-ground station system. - 2 Every vessel shall, when at sea, maintain a radio watch for the reception of maritime safety information (MSI) broadcasts on the appropriate frequency or frequencies on which the broadcast is made to the particular area in which the vessel is located.

-Order no. 2447 of 13 of December 2021 issued by the Danish Maritime Authority
+Order no. 243 of 17 of February 2022 issued by the Danish Maritime Authority

-- 2 Every vessel shall, when at sea, maintain a radio watch for the reception of maritime safety information (MSI) broadcasts on the appropriate frequency or frequencies on which the broadcast is made to the particular area in which the vessel is located. - 3 Each vessel shall, when at sea, maintain a continuous listening watch on VHF channel 16 to the extent practicable.
+3 Each vessel shall, when at sea, maintain a continuous listening watch on VHF channel 16 to the extent practicable.
 This watch shall be kept at the position from which the vessel is normally navigated.